WordPress/secure-custom-fields/docs/tutorials/first-custom-field.md

 -   You should now see your custom fields below the content editor.
 -   Fill in test data and save the post.
 -   Confirm the fields save and appear as expected.

-## Next Steps

--   Display the custom field values on the frontend using SCF template functions
--   Use conditional logic or field groups to organize complex forms
--   Combine with taxonomies or other field groups for richer structures

 ## For Developers